twilio-labs/plugin-flex-outbound-dialpad/README.md

 4. copy ./dialpad-functions/.env.sample to ./dialpad-functions/.env and populate the appropriate SIDs.
 The workflow sid should be the workflow dependency described above

-5.  cd ./dialpad-functions/ then run `npm install` and then `twilio serverless:deploy` (optionally you can run locally with `twilio serverless:start --ngrok=""`
+5.  cd into ./dialpad-functions/ then run `npm install` and then `twilio serverless:deploy` (optionally you can run locally with `twilio serverless:start --ngrok=""`

 6. Take note of the domain of where they deployed and update FUNCTIONS_HOSTNAME in ./src/OutboundDialingWithConferencePlugin.js

 7. Update the DEFAULT_FROM_NUMBER in ./src/OutboundDialingWithConferencePlugin.js to a twilio number or a verified number associated with your account.

-8. run `npm start` to run locally or `npm run-script build` and deploy the generated ./build/plugin-outbound-dialing-with-conference.js to [twilio assests](https://www.twilio.com/console/assets/public) to include plugin with hosted Flex
+8. cd back to the root folder and run `npm start` to run locally or `npm run-script build` and deploy the generated ./build/plugin-outbound-dialing-with-conference.js to [twilio assests](https://www.twilio.com/console/assets/public) to include plugin with hosted Flex

 # Important Notes
 The plugin assumes an activity of "Busy" or "Offline" is configured for making the worker automatically unavailable, and it assumes activities "Idle" or "Available" are configured for automatically going available, if these are not worker activity states that are available, you can either add them or update the code to change to a different state.

+This plugin is not compatible with the dialpad plugin that is listed as an "Experimental feature" - the expiremental feature must be turned off.

 # Changelog